GregLeonhardt/LogSeq/pages/BtrFS.md

 	- ``btrfs balance start -dconcert=raid5 -mconvert=raid1 {POOL_LOCATION}``
 	- EXAMPLE:
 		- ``btrfs balance start -dconcert=raid5 -mconvert=raid1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+- ### Expand an array by adding a new drive.
+	- #### Identify New Drive:
+		- First, identify the new drive you want to add to the Btrfs filesystem.
+You can use the `lsblk` tool to list available drives and partitions.
+	- #### Partition New Drive:
+		- If the new drive is not already partitioned, you need to partition it.
+You can use the 'parted' tool like `fdisk` or `parted` for this purpose.
+Create a partition of type "Linux filesystem" (type 83) on the new drive.
+	- **Add New Drive to Btrfs Filesystem**:
+	  Once the new drive is partitioned, you can add it to the existing Btrfs filesystem using the `btrfs device add` command.
+For example:
+	- ``btrfs balance start -dconcert=raid5 -mconvert=raid1 {POOL_LOCATION}``
+	- EXAMPLE:
+		- ``btrfs balance start -dconcert=raid5 -mconvert=raid1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
 - ### Check the status of a balance:
 	- ``btrfs scrub status {POOL_LOCATION}``
 	- EXAMPLE: